alphagov/re-team-manual/source/documentation/prometheus-for-gds-paas/architecture/decisions/0006-deploying-prometheus-to-private-networks-in-aws.md

 for each client team VPC we offer the service to.

-This avoids some of the drawbacks of the previous case, in that the prometheus doesn't have privileges to access multiple separate VPCs.
+This avoids some of the drawbacks of the previous case, in that the prometheus does not have privileges to access multiple separate VPCs.

 [VPC Peering]: https://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/Welcome.html